 We might not be living in the Jane Austen era, but there is still a pervasive conviction that any single adult should have a spouse.
-Never mind that research shows that marriage offers, at best, only a small boost in happiness — the attitude lives on, putting pressure on anyone who is unattached.
-I’ve definitely felt it, and I’ll bet you have, too.
-The pressure is real, and for a lot of people out there — women, in particular — it can make being single at times a very unenjoyable experience.
+Never mind that research shows that marriage offers, at best, only a small boost in happiness — the attitude lives on, and it puts very real pressure on anyone who is unattached.
+For a lot of people out there — women, in particular — it can make being single a very unenjoyable experience at times.

 Dr. Jennifer Taitz, a board-certified cognitive behavioral clinical psychologist and certified dialectical behavioral therapist, tackles singledom in her new book, How to Be Single and Happy: Science-Based Strategies for Keeping Your Sanity While Looking for a Soul Mate.
 If you’re rolling your eyes, you can stop now, because this isn’t a tired or cliché relationship self-help book.
 Taitz’s latest work is all about living better, which all of us should want to do.